Dan-Boat/PyESD/docs/source/methods.rst

 2. **Training Transfer Functions**: The training datasets are used to create the transfer functions that constitute the PP-ESD models.

-3. **Model Evaluation**: The models are then assessed using independent testing datasets (Section 2.5).
+3. **Model Evaluation**: The models are then assessed using independent testing datasets.

 In the model training phase, techniques like hyperparameter optimization (e.g., GridSearchCV) are employed to fine-tune parameters like regression coefficients.
 This optimization aims to enhance the model's performance.
 Cross-validation (CV) techniques come into play to break down